shoui520/CF-SV7-Linux/README.md

 ```
 gdisk /dev/sda
 ```
-Use `d` to delete old partitions.
-Then make new ones.
+Use `d` to delete the old partitions.
+(We're only keeping Arch Linux here.)
+Then make new ones:
 ```
 Command: n
 Partition number: 1